fbergmann/CsDeviser/installer/README.md

 [LibSBML](http://sbml.org/Software/libSBML) is a free, open-source programming library to help you read, write, manipulate, translate, and validate SBML files and data streams.
 Support for SBML Level 3 packages can be added by integrating the package specific code and building with the package enabled.

  SBML Level 3 is being developed as a core with additional optional packages.
-DEVISER facilitates the development of these packages by providing a means of creating a basic specification, UML diagrams and code for integration with libSBML.
+Deviser facilitates the development of these packages by providing a means of creating a basic specification, UML diagrams and code for integration with libSBML.

-DEVISER is written in Python and is compatible with Python version 2.6 onwards.
+Deviser is written in Python and is compatible with Python version 2.6 onwards.

 ## Windows installer

-This Windows installer includes a Python interpreter (Python 27 32 bit) and the sbmlpkgspec files in addition to the Deviser Edit tool (CsDeviser.exe) and the DEVISER code.
+This Windows installer includes a Python interpreter (Python 27 32 bit) and the sbmlpkgspec files in addition to the Deviser Edit tool (CsDeviser.exe) and the Deviser code.

-## Using DEVISER ##
+## Using Deviser ##

 The Deviser Edit tool allows you to quickly define an SBML L3 package.
 It then provides the  following functionality